 There must be a strategy behind your settings.
 If you don’t control your phone, your phone will control you.
 And I specifically think about notifications.
-They can be a life saver or a bane of your existence, and being mindful and controlling what comes your way will require some discipline as well as mindfulness that goes into it.
-Out of all settings notifications are probably the most important one, as they are making a dramatic impact on your day to day performance.
+They can be a lifesaver or a bane of your existence, and being mindful and controlling what comes your way will require some discipline as well as mindfulness that goes into it.
+Out of all settings, notifications are probably the most important ones, as they are making a dramatic impact on your day to day performance.

 Choosing The Apps To Serve You

-Bigger question than the choice of phone will be the choice of apps and tools that will serve you.
+The bigger question than the choice of phone will be the choice of apps and tools that will serve you.
 Software defines your user experience and your productivity, therefore you want to have the most productive setup that you can get.
 As technology and smartphones are getting more powerful they need more taming.
-Investing time and energy is a pre requisite, and the fact that many people leave it to the entropy to do its thing, they are wasting valuable resources on the longer timeframe.
-Bad notifications, battery draining apps, overflowing email inboxes, too many people having access to you are very real things that destroy the purpose of smartphone, making you addicted to social media apps.
+Investing time and energy is a prerequisite, and the fact that many people leave it to the entropy to do its thing, they are wasting valuable resources on the longer timeframe.
+Bad notifications, battery-draining apps, overflowing email inboxes, too many people having access to you are very real things that destroy the purpose of the smartphone, making you addicted to social media apps.
 All of these things that I call “digital entropy” are robbing you from mental health, drain your energy and turn you into a slave to your mobile device.
 I would know about these things from personal experience.

-I’ve spent a lot of money on good and bad software, and I’ve spent more money than I care to admit, as well as way to many monthly software subscriptions, but there are a couple of apps that persisted in my workflow, and are completely worth the mention.
-You’ll be able to Enjoy my list of the apps that I believe are the top tool in their respective category Categories I will cover:
+I’ve spent a lot of money on good and bad software, and I’ve spent more money than I care to admit, as well as a way to many monthly software subscriptions, but there are a couple of apps that persisted in my workflow and are completely worth the mention.
+You’ll be able to enjoy my list of the apps that I believe are the top tool in their respective category Categories I will cover:

 - Email managers